Thirlwall's Law

-The model provides an alternative to the supply side models of neo-classical growth theory which are close economy models with no demand constraints.
+The model provides an alternative to the supply side models of neo-classical growth theory which are closed economy models with no demand constraints.
 In the Thirlwall model the ultimate constraint on growth is a shortage of foreign exchange or the growth of exports to which factor supplies can adapt.
 It is changes in growth that equilibrate the balance of payments, not changes in relative prices in international trade.